mandrek44/Mandro.XMemoryLab/README.md

         }
     }

-The idea is simple - just null the Content of the page of Disapearring.
+The idea is simple - just null the Content of the page in OnDisapearring method.